You know the benefits of treating sleep apnea. Now the only question is how.

 If the answer is no and you are not required to use a contracted supplier, or you plan on paying cash for your equipment, contact us directly for a list of suppliers in your area that offer ResMed products.

-Finally, remember that dental sleep apnea equipment requires insurance approval from your dental insurer, not your medical insurer.
+Finally, remember that dental sleep apnea appliances also require insurance approval from your medical insurance, not your dental insurer.